zghly/NER-model-MF-Attention-BiLSTM-CRF/README.md

 4. Run **optimization_results_evaluation.py** to verified the model performanceon on test set after the model training.
 The correction results will print togther.

-4.Note: When changing the dataset, my_dict.pickle and the classifier file need to be deleted to train the new classifier for recognition result correction.
+5. Note: When changing the dataset, my_dict.pickle and the classifier file need to be deleted to train the new classifier for recognition result correction.